harisushehu/Hausa-deep-sentiment-analysis/README.md

 ## Overview

 This repository contains the code for the paper "Harisu Abdullahi Shehu, Kaloma Usman Majikumna, Aminu Bashir Suleiman, Stephen Luka, Md.
-Haidar Sharif, Rabie A. Ramadan, and Huseyin Kusetogullari, Deep Learning for Sentiment Analysis in Low-Resource Languages: A Case Study on Hausa Texts", which is currently under review.
+Haidar Sharif, Rabie A. Ramadan, and Huseyin Kusetogullari, Unveiling Sentiments: A Deep Dive into Sentiment Analysis for Low-Resource Languages – A Case Study on Hausa Texts", which is currently under review.

 ## Description